anushka-korlapati/anushka-korlapati/README.md

 # 💫 About Me:
 Hi !
-I like to code and design
+I code and design

 ## 🌐 Socials: